nithixh/Python-Mini-Projects/README.md

 - **maths_game.py**
   A simple math quiz game for kids.
 Generates 5 random arithmetic questions (+, −, ×).
 Correct answers add 4 points, wrong answers deduct 2 points, and the final score is displayed with feedback.

+- **unique_list.py**
+  Removes duplicate elements from a list and prints the unique elements in the order they first appeared.

 ## 🚀 How to Run

 Make sure you have Python 3 installed.